Factored Classifier-Free Guidance

-where $\omega_m \geq 0$ controls the guidance strength for group $m$. \end{proposition}
+where $\omega_m {\geq} 0$ controls the guidance strength for each group. \end{proposition}

-A full derivation and gradient-based justification for this proxy posterior are provided in Appendix~\ref{appendix:bayesian-groups}.
-The corresponding gradient used in score-based diffusion sampling is:
+A complete derivation and score-based justification for this proxy posterior is provided in~\appref{appendix:bayesian-groups}.
+The corresponding guided update used in score-based diffusion sampling is then given by:

-In practice, we encode $\mathbf{pa}$ into a dense conditioning vector $\mathbf{c}$ using the attribute-split embedding described in Section~\ref{sec:Attribute-Split Conditioning Embedding}.
+In practice, we encode $\mathbf{pa}$ into a dense conditioning vector $\mathbf{c}$ using the attribute-split embedding described in \cref{sec:Attribute-Split Conditioning Embedding}.
 For each group $m$, we construct a masked embedding $\mask{\mathbf{c}}^{(m)}$ that retains only the embeddings for $\mathbf{pa}^{(m)}$ and replaces all others with null tokens (represented here as zero vectors):

-The final guided score used in the diffusion model is computed as:
+The final guided score used in the diffusion model is computed as follows:

+We emphasize that the model is trained with standard classifier-free dropout, where the entire conditioning vector is replaced by the null token, rather than with all possible partially masked conditioning patterns.
+Thus, \methodabbr introduces a mild train--test mismatch at inference time by evaluating the denoiser on group-masked embeddings.
+Empirically, we do not observe systematic artifacts or instability from this mismatch, but it may become more pronounced with many groups, stronger guidance weights, or more severe masking patterns.

 The proposed \methodabbr framework is highly flexible, as it allows arbitrary groupings of attributes, regardless of whether attributes within a group are mutually independent or not.
-The only assumption required is that different groups are conditionally independent given the latent variable $\mathbf{x}_t$.
+Consequently, strongly entangled attributes should be placed in the same group rather than separated into different guidance groups.
+For the factorized proxy posterior in \cref{prop:group-cfg}, the required assumption is conditional independence across groups given the latent variable $\mathbf{x}_t$.
 This flexibility enables a wide range of configurations.
-For instance, setting $M = 1$ recovers standard global CFG, while increasing $M$ provides progressively finer-grained control, including per-attribute guidance ($M = K$) as an extreme case where we assume all attributes are independent of each other.
+For instance, setting $M {=} 1$ recovers standard global CFG, while increasing $M$ provides progressively finer-grained control, including per-attribute guidance ($M {=} K$) as an extreme case where we assume all attributes are independent of each other. \cref{alg:cf_prediction_dcfg} summarizes the general group-wise \methodabbr counterfactual prediction procedure.